Three Branches of Government

 In 1787 leaders of the states gathered to write the Constitution-a set of principles that told how the new nation would be governed.

-The leaders of the states wanted a strong and fair national government.
-But they also wanted to protect individual freedoms and prevent the government from abusing its power.
-They believed they could do this by having three separate branches of government: the executive, the legislative and the judicial.
-This separation is described in the first three articles, or sections, of the Constitution.
+The leaders of the states wanted a strong and fair federal government.
+But they also wanted to protect individual freedoms and prevent the U.S. government from abusing its power.
+They believed they could do this by having three branches of government: the executive, the legislative and the judicial.
+This separation of powers is described in the first three articles, or sections, of the U.S. Constitution.

-The Capitol Building is where the legislative branch works.
+The Capitol Building in Washington D.C. is where the legislative branch works.

 Source: AP Photo/J. Scott Applewhite

 There are 100 senators in the Senate, two from each state.
 Senators are elected by their states and serve six-year terms.
 The Vice President of the U.S. is considered the head of the Senate, but does not vote in the Senate unless there is a tie.
 The Senate approves nominations made by the President to the Cabinet, the Supreme Court, federal courts and other posts.
-The Senate must ratify all treaties by a two-thirds vote.
+The Senate must ratify all treaties by a two-thirds vote, and the can also vote to impeach the president if they are accused of a crime.

 There are 435 representatives in the House of Representatives.
 The number of representatives each state gets is based on its population.
 For example, California has many more representatives than Rhode Island.
 When Census figures determine that the population of a state has changed significantly, the number of representatives in that state may shift proportionately.
 Representatives are elected by their states and serve two-year terms.
 The Speaker of the House, elected by the representatives, is considered the head of the House.